Averill 1918 Mama doll

 On June 11, 1918 Georgene Averill – Madame Hendren, patented and created an improved baby doll.
-Averill’s doll has a composition flange head, molded painted hair, painted eyes, closed mouth, cloth upper arms with partial composition lower arms and hands, a wide cloth stuffed torso body and straight, swinging cloth legs with stitched heeled feet (exclusive to Averill’s doll) to simulate walking, when led by the hand.
+Averill’s Lyf–Lyk (Life-Like) doll has a composition flange head, molded painted hair, painted eyes, closed mouth, cloth upper arms with partial composition lower arms and hands, a wide cloth stuffed torso body and straight, swinging cloth legs with stitched heeled feet (exclusive to Averill’s doll) to simulate walking, when led by the hand.

 What is a Mama doll?
 Not long after production had begun on the Averill doll, a voice box was added to the tummy that cried Ma-Ma when the doll is tilted, which is how these dolls got their name.
 By 1921 Mama dolls were also patented in England.

-List of known of composition Mama doll makers or distributors
+Mama composition doll makers or distributors

 ABC Toy Company